 “The human body is a miraculous thing, and we have the ability to snap back after giving birth,” says Fiore.

 While you may have an urgent desire to get inked while pregnant, medical experts and tattoo artists alike agree the best thing to do for you and your unborn baby is to wait until after you’ve given birth.
-Tattoos are supposed to be a fun way to express yourself, but getting tattooed while pregnant ultimately has the potential to do major harm—and that’s not fun at all.
+Tattoos are supposed to be a fun way to express yourself, but getting tattooed while pregnant has the potential to do harm—and that’s not fun at all.

 “Tattoos are an optional cosmetic treatment with potential risks that are better to avoid, especially when pregnant,” reinforces Sperling.